rahulnakmol/rahulnakmol/README.md

 **Microsoft Enterprise Architect** out of Bengaluru, India.
 18 years deep in the Microsoft stack — from the Infosys trenches to leading a **$2M agentic AI practice** at KPMG's delivery network.
 I've shipped Dynamics 365 platforms for cities, built AI triage systems for global insurers, and told C-suite executives their **$35M problem** had a solution.
 It did.

-Currently two levels below the CEO at AMTRA Solutions, responsible for AI solution architecture, governance, and delivery excellence across 100+ professionals.
+Currently two levels below the CEO at leading Advisory firm, responsible for AI solution architecture, governance, and delivery excellence across 100+ professionals.
 I operate at the intersection of **strategic architecture** and **hands-on engineering** — because diagrams don't deploy themselves.

 ---